pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/README.md

     readonly CODE_SIGN_IDENTITY=6B9AF0D3B3147A69C5E713773ADD9707CB3480D9
     ```

+2. (Optional) Replace team identifier, domain and embedded.provisionprofile if you want to test your driver with SIP enabled environments.

-2. (Optional) Search `G43BCU2T37` and replace them with your team identifier if you want to test your driver with SIP enabled environments.
+    -   Search `G43BCU2T37` and replace them with your team identifier if you want to test your driver with SIP enabled environments.

         ```shell
         git grep G43BCU2T37 src/
         ```

-3. (Optional) Search `org.pqrs` and `org_pqrs`, then replace them with your domain if you want to test your driver with SIP enabled environments.
+    -   Search `org.pqrs` and `org_pqrs`, then replace them with your domain if you want to test your driver with SIP enabled environments.

         ```shell
         git grep org.pqrs src/
         git grep org_pqrs src/
         ```

+    -   Replace `embedded.provisionprofile` file with yours.

+        ```shell
+        find * -name 'embedded.provisionprofile'
+        ```

-4. Build by the following command in terminal.
+3. Build by the following command in terminal.

     ```shell
     cd src